MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Return Values
 - Result (array) - An array of information about the audio file, with the following fields:
   - name (string) - The name of the file that was saved.
   - userAddedAsset (boolean) - If `true`, the file was added by the user.
-If `false`, the file is one of Misty's system audio files.
+If `false`, the file is one of Misty's system files.

 ## Locomotion